HarryClarePaule/PasswordManager/README.md

 # PasswordManager
-Code allows the user to create and manage all account login details.
+Tool which allows the user to create and manage all account login details.

 Convenient application to help manage all account login information, with interactive GUI.